Chairman, Morino Institute

 In 2000, Mario co-founded Venture Philanthropy Partners as a philanthropic investment organization that concentrates investments of money, expertise, and contacts to improve the lives and boost the opportunities of children of low-income families in the National Capital Region.
 He has been one of the leaders in adapting the relevant principles of venture and growth equity investment firms and applying them for investing in the nonprofit sector to build stronger, high-impact, lasting nonprofit institutions.
 He also helped bring together and continues to advance a growing community of high net worth families in and around the nation’s capital.

-In addition to his role with the Morino Institute, he is founding chair and serves as a member of the board of directors of Venture Philanthropy Partners, member of the board of directors of The Cleveland Clinic Foundation and the advisory board of the Harvard Business School Social Enterprise Institute, an honorary trustee of The Brookings Institution, an Emeritus Trustee of Case Western Reserve University and member of their Research and Technology Commercialization Visiting Committee, and on the board of the Lawrence School.
-He is also an advisor to Echoing Green and the Partnership for Public Service.
+In addition to his role with the Morino Institute, he is the founding chair and serves as a member of the board of directors of Venture Philanthropy Partners, member of the board of directors of The Cleveland Clinic Foundation and the advisory board of the Harvard Business School Social Enterprise Institute, an honorary trustee of The Brookings Institution, an Emeritus Trustee of Case Western Reserve University, and on the board of the Lawrence School.
 Mario informally advises scores of organizations and individuals across a range of areas.

 An active public speaker and writer, Mario has been the recipient of numerous awards and honors.
-He received a B.B.A. from Case Western Reserve University and lives in greater Cleveland, Ohio, with his wife and three children.
+He received a B.B.A. from Case Western Reserve University and lives in greater Cleveland, Ohio, with his wife, Dana.
+They are parents of three young adults.